Vehicle registration plates of Jersey: Standard plates

 Jersey registration plates consist of the letter "J" followed by one to six digits; plates may incorporate the coat of arms of Jersey in a white strip on the left, above the country identifier GBJ (Great Britain and Northern Ireland – Jersey) and below the text JERSEY.
 This design is similar to the EU standard plate but it is not blue and is not valid under the Vienna Convention.

 The standard format for registration marks in the island has been in use since 1915.

 Standard issue plates in Jersey must be flat and unbroken and in the prescribed font according to British standards.
 It must be displayed on the front and rear of the vehicle (except on the front of motorcycles) and the rear plate must be illuminated at night.
-On vehicles issued after 1 January 1976, plates must be black on white at the front and yellow on white at the rear.
+On vehicles issued after 1 January 1976, plates must be black on white at the front and black on yellow at the rear.
 Older vehicles may optionally display plates with white text on a black background.

 Cherished plates are officially auctioned.
 Such is the desirability of low digit registration marks that these are often included in the auctions.
 (The new registered keeper purchases the right to display the registration mark rather than outright ownership of it.)
 Four digit registration plates – that is those plates of the format "J1234" – are sometimes made available by the Inspector of Motor Traffic and sell for multiple thousands of pounds.
 In 2020, one of the Lieutenant-Governor's number plates, J4, raised £380,000 at auction to fund the replacement of a diesel car with a new electric car at Government House.